-Perfect Aussie escapes for a three-day long weekend.
+These are the perfect Aussie escapes for a long weekend.

 This calls for a getaway.

-Yeah, you know where we're going with this.
-To help you celebrate Australia’s national day in style, we've come up with a guide to some of the best long weekend destinations in Australia you can take this year.
+To help you out, we've come up with a guide to some of the best long weekend destinations in Australia that you can head to this year.

 Our top 5 picks for an Australia Day long weekend getaway